Greater Kota Kinabalu

 Greater Kota Kinabalu refers to the dense clusters of regional populated areas surrounding the city of Kota Kinabalu in Malaysia.
-It comprises the districts of Kota Kinabalu (also the largest city and capital of Sabah), Penampang, Tuaran and Papar.
+It comprises the districts of Kota Kinabalu (also the largest city and capital of Sabah), Penampang, Tuaran, Papar and Putatan.
 These districts are also part of the West Coast Division.
-It was forecasted that in 2019, the combined population of these districts was 1.1 million people, in a combined area of 3,277 km2.
+It was forecasted that in 2020, the combined population of these districts was 1.1 million people, in a combined area of 3,277 km2.

 Definition and coverage

 The term was initially coined in a policy action document prepared by Sabah Economic Development and Investment Authority (SEDIA), a special body tasked to spearhead Sabah Development Corridor.
 The term is also used in Sabah Structure Plan 2033, a statewide planning policy document that also includes the projected population growth trend in Kota Kinabalu and its immediate areas by year 2033.
 Other usage of the term is Greater Kota Kinabalu Flood Prevention Committee.
 A report by the Federal Economic Planning Unit defines Greater Kota Kinabalu as an area comprising the districts of Kota Kinabalu and Penampang.
 However, the proximity of Greater Kota Kinabalu region to outlying districts of Tuaran and Papar suggests that the region's coverage may also include parts of the latter, as the urban centres of both districts are located within 1-hour commute from Kota Kinabalu Central Business District.